 In the 1950s and the 1960s the question of when "Malayan nationalism", or, later, "Malaysian nationalism" had emerged engaged the attention of both historians and non-historians.
-These writers had apparently not found a more suitable term than "Malayan" to describe this nationalism.
-They also could not agree on its features.
-On the other hand, they arrived at a consensus that "Malayan nationalism" had not emerged before World War II.
-Malaya was said to have had separate strands of nationalism - Malay nationalism, Chinese nationalism and Indian nationalism, each pulling the loyalties of members of the three main communities towards their respective countries of origin.
+These writers had apparently not found a

 Clearly, Malay nationalist sentiments were focussed at creating a Malay nation-state for Malaya, although in the pre-war period its form was still unclear.
 This was clearly recognized in 1946 by the Anglo-Malay Working Committee appointed to review the Malayan Union.
-In its report it asserted that "as these States are Malay States ruled by Your Highnesses, the subjects of your Highnesses have no alternative allegiance or other country which they can regard as their homeland, and they occupy a special position and possess rights which must be protected."
-In Yet, for a small section of Malays their "imagined community" was a "Greater Malaysia", or "Greater Indonesia", in which Malaya would be part of a large union of the Malay world and incorporate the "Malay" peoples living in the territories of both British Malaya and the Dutch East Indies.
-23
+In its report it asserted that "as these States are Malay States ruled by Your Highnesses, the subjects of your Highnesses have no alternative allegiance or other country which they can regard as their homeland, and they occupy a special position and possess rights which must be protected".21 Yet, for a small section of Malays their "imagined community"22 was a "Greater Malaysia", or "Greater Indonesia", in which Malaya would be part of a large union of the Malay world and incorporate the "Malay" peoples living in the territories of both British Malaya and the Dutch East Indies.23

 This pre-war ethnic Malay nationalism was aimed at a nation-state exclusively for Malays in which Chinese and other non-Malay residents in Malaya would find no place.
-The story of "Malayan nationalism", is, therefore, the story of how Malay nationalism, i.e., as an "ideological movement for the attainment and maintenance of autonomy, unity and identity ... of an actual or potential nation", 31 transformed itself into an inclusive "Malayan" multi-ethnic force and movement.
+The story of "Malayan nationalism", is, therefore, the story of how Malay nationalism, i.e., as an "ideological movement for the attainment and maintenance of autonomy, unity and identity ... of an actual or potential nation",24 transformed itself into an inclusive "Malayan" multi-ethnic force and movement.
 This it did due to its overriding need to succeed and achieve complete self-government and independence from British colonial rule.
 This was a goal that the British Government would not accede to without inter-racial co-operation and unity among the various races in the country.